code-of-kai/git-foil/README.md

 ## Set it up once.
 Then forget it exists.

 *Six layers.
-Zero extra steps.
-Paranoia minimized.*
+Zero extra steps.*
 *Your files stay readable.
 Your repo stays encrypted.
+Paranoia minimized.
 You can finally sleep at night.*